efrainmpp1/efrainmpp1/README.md

-### Olá, Sou Efrain Pantaleon 👋
+### Hi!
+I'm Efrain Pantaleon 👋
+- 🇧🇷 I'm Brazilian

-- 🌱 Atualmente envolvido com Desenvolvimento Web
+- 🌱 Currently involved with Web Development
-- 🏫 Graduando no Bacharelado em Ciência e Tecnologia pela UFRN
-- 💻 Graduando em Engenharia da Computação
+- 🤖 Venturing into the subjects of Machine Learning and Artificial Intelligence
+- 🏫 Graduate in Ciences and technologhy at Universidade Federal do Rio Grande do Norte (UFRN)
+- 💻 Undergraduate student of Computer Engineering also at UFRN
  ##

 ### **Most used Languages**